callowayproject/bump-my-version/docs/reference/configuration.md

     type
     : list of strings

-The `include_bumps` file configuration allows you to control when this file is changed by inclusion.
+The `include_bumps` file configuration allows you to control when bump-my-version includes this file for changes.
 Its alternative is the `exclude_bumps` configuration.
 When a `bump <version component>` command is issued, this file is changed only if the version component is in this list and not in [`exclude_bumps`](#exclude_bumps).
 The [parse](#parse) configuration defines version components.

 The default value, or an empty list, includes all version components.

 ### exclude_bumps